-Twelve years, 40 deals and a lot of building later, revenue has grown 600%.
-And last year FleetCor processed 304 million transactions.
+Twelve years, 40 deals and a lot of building later, revenue has grown 600% while net income increased from $10 million to $216 million in 2013.
+And last year FleetCor processed over 400 million transactions.

 - Rule No. 3: Ride the Unstoppable Trends – Look for stocks in red-hot sectors because they offer the best chance for life-changing gains.
 FleetCor benefited from the trend that saw cost-conscious companies “outsource” non-core functions – and also rode the rapid growth in electronic payments that is completely disrupting the world of checks and cash.
 The new “digital wallet” wave is further fueling that trend.